-The path of the VG process looks like the path of the Brownian motion, because the VG has an infinite number of jumps in any time interval, but it does not have a continuous martingale component.
-Another difference with the Brownian motion is that the VG process has finite variation, therefore the sum of the absolute value of the jumps in any time interval converges.
-This property can be derived easily by the second representation of the VG process as the difference of two (finite variation) Gamma processes.
-The proof can be found in \cite{MCC98}, where the authors show that the two representations are equivalent, and also derive the VG characteristic function as the product of two Gamma characteristic functions.
-This representation has another interesting economical interpretation as the difference of gains and losses.
-The Gamma processes are always increasing, therefore this representation is coherent with independent gains and losses.
+The VG process has an infinite number of jumps in any time interval and, unlike the Brownian motion, it does not have a continuous martingale component.
+Another important difference from the Brownian motion is that the VG process has finite variation, therefore the sum of the absolute value of the increments in any time interval converges.
+This fact can be derived easily from the second representation for VG processes: every VG can be represented as the difference of two (finite variation) Gamma processes.
+The proof can be found in \cite{MCC98}, where the authors show that the two representations are equivalent, and also derive the VG characteristic function from the product of two Gamma characteristic functions.
+The second representation has an interesting economical interpretation: it can be seen as the difference of gains and losses.

+The Gamma processes are always increasing, therefore this representation is coherent with independent gains and losses processes.

-The VG process was first presented in the context of option pricing in \cite{MaMi91}, where it was used in the pricing of European options.
-The problem for European options can be easily solved by the analytical formula of \cite{MCC98} or numerically by different techniques.
-Monte Carlo methods for VG are presented in \cite{Fu00}.
+The VG process was first presented in the context of option pricing in \cite{MaMi91}, where it has been used for pricing European options.
+European vanilla options can be easily priced by the analytical formula presented in \cite{MCC98} and exotics can be priced numerically by several techniques: Monte Carlo methods for VG are presented in \cite{Fu00}.
 A finite difference scheme for the VG Partial Integro-Differential Equation (PIDE) is described in \cite{CoVo05b}.
-In \cite{CaMa98}, the authors show how to solve the option pricing problem using the Fourier transform method.
-The problem for American options is considered in \cite{HiMa01} and \cite{Oo05}, where finite difference schemes are applied to solve the American options PIDE for VG.
+In \cite{CaMa98}, the authors show how to price options by using a Fourier transform approach.
+The problem for American options is considered in \cite{Al05}, \cite{Oo05} and \cite{HiMa01}, where the authors present different finite difference schemes to solve the American VG PIDE.